JMNolan/OnTheMap/README.md

 Both the map tab and the table tab share the same top navigation bar.

-The rightmost bar button will be a refresh button.
+The rightmost bar button will be a pin button.
+Clicking on the pin button will modally present the Information Posting View.

+ refresh button.
 Clicking on the button will refresh the entire data set by downloading and displaying the most recent 100 posts made by students.

-The bar button directly to its left will be a pin button.
-Clicking on the pin button will modally present the Information Posting View.
+The bar button directly to its left will be a refresh button.
+Clicking on the button will refresh the entire data set by downloading and displaying the most recent 100 posts made by students.

-Information Posting View
+## **Information Posting View**

 ![Information Posting View](readMeImages/searchForLocationView.png "View presented when user pushes the 'add pin' button on the map or table view")